BRAZIL – AMAPA (Macapa) Jan 14-15, 2022

 Nice fast Brazilian music is playing in the background.
 There are two tables of dominoes going.
 This appears to be a simplistic game, made enjoyable by everyone slapping down the dominoes with gusto and betting.
 One older guy asked me to play, but I don’t think I could tolerate its simplicity.
 I have chosen the right bunch to be sitting next to.

 Even under the deck, it is steamy hot but quite manageable at 27 and sunny.
 The Amazon here is muddy brown and very wide.
-I guess it must be at least 2 km between shores.
+I guess it must be at least 2 km between the shores.
 The nearshore is fields and second-growth bush.
 The Amazon has many channels with islands in the middle.

-It is not uncommon for some travelers to have their dream trip of taking the Amazon to its mouth.
+It is not uncommon for some travellers to have their dream trip of taking the Amazon to its mouth.
 I always thought this would be deadly boring and it would be, only made tolerable with a lot of beer and a fun crowd.
-A comparable trip (that I have done) is the Trans-Siberian Railway – 74 hours of exactly the same scene – not a hill, birch trees, ugly Soviet cities, and impoverished farms – all made tolerable with a lot of vodka and people to party with.
+A comparable trip (that I have done) is the Trans-Siberian Railway – 74 hours of the same scene – not a hill, birch trees, ugly Soviet cities, and impoverished farms – all made tolerable with a lot of vodka and people to party with.
 But it is also very expensive, not at all like this trip.

 At sunset (7 pm), we passed a village of houses on stilts and dependent entirely on boat access.
 A lightning storm in the northeast provided pyrotechnics.
 I was feeling very knackered early and went to sleep at 8:30 on the top deck, now full of people, but with an area in front.
 Supposedly forbidden, a crew member told me that I would get cold and it would rain, but finally let me be.
 Someone came and woke me at 01:45 to warn me of impending rain and I moved undercover.
 The dominoes game was still going.
 The rain started at 2 and everyone went to bed.

 At 3 am, we stopped at the town of Juruti and picked up passengers.
 I gave a guy some money to get some smokes, he ran like hell but didn’t make it back before we left.
+Oh well.

 The Enasal Expresso Ana Beatriz caught up to us and let off a passenger.
 This must be the nine-hour daily trip between Santarem and Manaus.

 At 08:30, we passed Parintins, a fairly large town on the south bank of the river.
-We stopped here for at least 3 hours and basically unloaded all the fruit (bananas, plantains, apples, grapefruit), vegetables (onions, potatoes, cabbage), and a whole bunch of chairs from the boat.
+We stopped here for at least 3 hours and unloaded all the fruit (bananas, plantains, apples, grapefruit), vegetables (onions, potatoes, cabbage), and a whole bunch of chairs from the boat.

-The river continues to be a muddy brown and at least 2kms wide.
+The river continues to be a muddy brown and at least 2 km wide.
 During the day, there were multiple rainstorms.
 I started playing rummy in the late afternoon and stayed up till 1 am.
 It was fun.
 At 2 am, we had another stop at Itacoatara for over an hour.

 On Wednesday morning, a man came up to me and demanded I pay for the boat.
 I had already paid 150 BR to a man on the bridge but was not given a ticket or wrist band.
 He kept talking to me in Portuguese despite me asking him several times to use Google Translate.
 It got ridiculous and finally told him to f**k off.
-Then a woman explained the situation and told me that I had paid a ‘mafiosa’.
-I went to the bridge to talk to the captain and asked if they allowed mafiosa on the bridge just waiting to swindle the only person on the boat who arrived this way?
+Then a woman explained the situation and told me that I had paid a ‘mafioso’.
+I went to the bridge to talk to the captain and asked if they allowed mafioso on the bridge just waiting to swindle the only person on the boat who arrived this way.
 He was unable to help.
-It appears that the person demanding the money who refused to use GT was also a mafiosa!!
+It appears that the person demanding the money who refused to use GT was also a mafioso!!
 It was all crazy and remains unresolved.
 I refused to pay again.

-Just before disembarking at 3 pm on Jan 19th, I was ushered down to the accounting office where I finally got to talk to Mr Santander, who spoke faltering English, but also the most of anyone on the boat.
+Just before disembarking at 3 pm on Jan 19th, I was ushered down to the accounting office where I finally got to talk to Mr Santander, who spoke faltering English, but also most of anyone on the boat.
 I explained the whole episode and that the guy I paid was standing in the bridge.
-I wondered why nobody had met me when I literally jumped on the boat that had had to slow down considerably to let me on.
+I wondered why nobody had met me when I jumped on the boat that had slowed down considerably to let me on.
 He was very understanding and didn’t know the fellow who had tried to make me pay but wouldn’t use Google Translate (and was a ‘mafiosa’ too).
 He was very understanding and ended up not charging.

 FORDLANDIA.
 In the NM Bizzarium series, this is a district and adjacent area of 14,268 square kilometres (5,509 sq mi) in the city of Aveiro, in the Brazilian state of Pará.
 It is located on the east banks of the Tapajós river roughly 300 kilometres (190 mi) south of the city of Santarém.